HashFail/native_bsearch/README.md

 # Installation

+To install the gem, simply run `gem install native_bsearch`.

+For use with bundler: `gem native_bsearch`.

 If you want to download and compile the code, you will need the [rake compiler gem](https://github.com/luislavena/rake-compiler).
 Then, all you need to do is run `rake compile` in the project directory and include the file created in the lib folder.